Neutron star with dark matter using vector portal: Results and discussion

 Finally, it may be worthwhile to compare our mass-radius relations in the present case of vector mediator with that of Higgs portal studies for DM admixed NS matter~\cite{Das:2020ecp, Hajkarim:2024ecp}.
 In Fig.\ref{fig:slr_vtr_40_EoS_and_amr}, we have compared EOS and the mass-radius relations resulting from the present vector mediated model with the same resulting from the Higgs portal DM model.
 For the vector portal. we have taken the parameters of set 3 with a lighter vector mediator mass so that the portal contribution to the EOS is significant.
 It turns out that the maximum mass and maximum radius of the present vector portal model is larger compared to those of Higgs (scalar) mediated models.
 The origin for such a result lies in stiffening of the EOS compared to the scalar portal model.
 We might mention here that in this figure, we have taken a larger DM fraction $k_{F\chi} = 40$ ~MeV so as to make the difference between the two scenarios significant.

-In Fig.~\ref{fig:slr_vtr_40_atidal}, we compare the dimensionless tidal deformability $\widetilde{\Lambda}$ for vector portal with set 3 parameters along with the same using the scalar portal.
-The tidal deformability $\widetilde{\Lambda}$ with the vector portal is consistently larger compared to those resulting from a scalar portal DM model.
-This again is a direct consequence of the repulsive vector interaction, which stiffens the EoS, leading to larger radii and reduced compactness.
+In Fig.~\ref{fig:slr_vtr_40_atidal}, we compare the dimensionless tidal deformability $\widetilde{\Lambda}$ for the vector portal with set 4 parameters along with the same using the scalar portal.
+The tidal deformability $\widetilde{\Lambda}$ with the vector portal is consistently larger compared to those resulting from DM model with a scalar portal.
+This is again a direct consequence of the repulsive vector interaction, which stiffens the EoS, leading to larger radii and reduced compactness.